New York Host Families

 The Washington Ireland Program (WIP) is currently recruiting Host Families for our new initiative in New York.
 Read on below to find out more about WIP and the Host Family experience.

-If you think you would like to be a part of this exciting new venture, click on the link below to express your interest by Friday 23rd February.
+If you think you would like to be a part of this exciting new venture, click on the link below to express your interest.

 WHAT IS WIP?